It’s no secret that video content dominates the media landscape today.

 Best for: Video monetization and memberships

 As an all-in-one, cloud-based, video monetization platform, Uscreen has all the tools to build a thriving video-based business.
-Whether you’re looking to kick-start your video monetization journey or are simply outgrowing your current online video sales platform, we Uscreen could be your forever home.
+Whether you’re looking to kick-start your video monetization journey or are simply outgrowing your current online video sales platform, Uscreen could be your forever home.

 We offer everything you’d expect from a video CMS, such as:

-- A fully customizable and brandable website to host your videos.
+• A fully customizable and brandable website to host your videos.

-- All the tools you need to monetize your content with memberships, pay-per-view, and video rentals.
+• All the tools you need to monetize your content with memberships, pay-per-view, and video rentals.

-- Automatic encoding and optimal video delivery for the viewer’s device and connection speed.
+• Automatic encoding and optimal video delivery for the viewer’s device and connection speed.

-- A catalog with tags and categories that your users can search through, and the option to add metadata to your video pages to improve search engine optimization (SEO).
+• A catalog with tags and categories that your users can search through, and the option to add metadata to your video pages to improve search engine optimization (SEO).

-- Built-in scheduling feature that lets you plan content releases ahead of time.
+• Built-in scheduling feature that lets you plan content releases ahead of time.

 Plus, you can live stream directly to your Uscreen site using a live-stream platform.
 Uscreen also takes content protection seriously.
 We offer encryption, geo-blocking, IP concurrent sessions limits, and token-signed URLs to safeguard your video property.

-Here’s how one of our customers are successfully making use of our video content management platform.
+Here’s how one of our customers are successfully making use of our video content management platform

 FaderPro is one of the top electronic music schools online.
 With an international reputation such as theirs, students flock to their website to learn from the world’s most successful artists, producers, and DJs.